Prag8855/aab/content/guides/losing-your-job.md

 ## What happens to your residence permit

-Always tell the *[[Ausländerbehörde]]* when you change or lose your job.
-In Berlin, they give you 3 to 12 months to [find another job](/guides/find-a-job-in-berlin).[^5]
+Always [tell the *Ausländerbehörde*](#tell-the-auslanderbehorde) when you change or lose your job.
+In Berlin, they usually give you 6 months to [find another job](/guides/find-a-job-in-berlin).[^5]{{ fail_on('2025-03-01') }}

-**If you can't find a job** after 3 to 12 months, your residence permit expires, and you must leave Germany.
+**If you can't find a job** after 6 months, your residence permit expires, and you must leave Germany.
 To stay longer, you can get [a different residence permit](/guides/residence-permit#types-of-residence-permits).[^29]

-**When you find a job**, you might need permission from the *Ausländerbehörde* to start working.
+**When you find a job**, you might need the *Ausländerbehörde*'s permission to start your new job.
 It depends on your [residence permit](/glossary/Aufenthaltstitel).

 ### Blue Card

-[Check your *Zusatzblatt*.](/guides/zusatzblatt) If your Blue Card is limited to a specific employer, you need the *[[Ausländerbehörde]]*'s permission to change jobs.
+[Check your *Zusatzblatt*.](/guides/zusatzblatt) It tells you what you can do.

-If your Blue Card is not limited to one employer, you can start a new job immediately.
-Your new job must fulfil the [Blue Card requirements](/guides/blue-card#blue-card-requirements).[^36]
+In your first year with a Blue Card, your new job must fulfil the [Blue Card requirements](/guides/blue-card#blue-card-requirements).[^36] You must [tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde) that you have a new job.[^4] You can start working immediately.
+The *Ausländerbehörde* has 30 days to stop you.

-Always [tell the *Ausländerbehörde*](#tell-the-auslanderbehorde) about your new job.
-They have 30 days to stop you.
-If you had your Blue Card for at least 1 year, they can't stop you.[^38]
+After 1 year of employment with a Blue Card, you can get any kind of job.
+There is no minimum salary requirement.
+You can start working immediately.[^38] You should [tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde) that you have a new job, but they can't really stop you.

 ### Opportunity card